In this article, you will find:

 18. Take Property That Belongs to You and Safeguard It

-High school yearbooks, jewelry, computer disks, your collection of CDs, your grandmother's family heirlooms, whatever—if it indisputably belongs to you and you fear your spouse might take it for spite or leverage, move it out of the house.
+High school yearbooks, jewelry, computers, your grandmother's family heirlooms, whatever — if it indisputably belongs to you and you fear your spouse might take it for spite or leverage, move it out of the house.
 If you have several such items, move them out slowly, over time, before you announce your plans.
-Depending on the size of the objects, you might store them in a safe-deposit box, a storage facility, or the home of a trusted friend.
+Depending on the size of the objects, you might store them in a safe-deposit box, a storage facility or the home of a trusted friend.

 19. Don't Make Any Unnecessary Major Purchases